-Topped with a generous dusting of freshly grated nutmeg made this soup even more special.
+Leftover ham from your holiday dinner?
+I would like to suggest trying this creamy and delicious Danish Potato Soup.
+Topped with a dusting of freshly grated nutmeg makes this soup even more delightful.

-Try a chaser of Akvavit to complete your Danish potato experience...Just be sure you have a glass of water, that stuff is strong!
+Try a chaser of Akvavit to complete your Danish experience if you dare.
+It's strong stuff!

 1 meaty ham bone